Ipotrick/Daxa/wiki/Bindless.md

 In addition to the additional freedom and flexibility, bindless can make resource management much simpler as well.
 Anyone that has ever dealt with Vulkan descriptor sets, layouts, and pools knows how mentally taxing it can be to try to write an efficient and easy to use abstraction in Vulkan.
 Bindless makes all this much simpler.

-For the latest GPUs bindless resource access is very efficient and has practically no overhead.
+For the latest GPUs bindless resource access is very efficient and has practically no overhead on modern GPUs.
 It is also where all APIs are headed to and I confidently believe it is the future.
 This is why Daxa forces the user to use bindless resource handles only.

+In addition to the benefits in flexibility and convenience, bindless can have great CPU side performance benefits.
+Relatively speaking descriptor set updates and binds are quite expensive compared to draw and compute dispatch calls.
+With bindless it is possible to eliminate most descriptor set updates and reducing the binding call count to the number of pipeline binding calls.
+This reduction in set update and bind calls can greatly benefit CPU performance.

 ## Images In Daxa

-In Daxa you can create images, image views and samplers from a device like so:
+In Daxa you can create images, image views, and samplers from a device like so:

 ```c++
 daxa::ImageId image_id = device.create_image({...});